Netflix rebounds from recent subscriber losses with 3Q gain

 The uptick in subscribers also helped Netflix earn $1.4 billion, or $3.10 per share, a 4% dip from the same time last year.
 Revenue climbed 6% from last year to $7.93 billion.
 The subscriber gains, earnings per share and revenue all topped analyst projections compiled by FactSet.

-Netflix’s shares surged more than 14% after the latest numbers came out.
-Even so, the stock has still lost more than half its value so far this year, reflecting worries that Netflix’s best days have past.
+Netflix’s shares surged nearly 13% after the latest numbers came out.
+Even so, the stock has still lost more than half its value so far this year, reflecting worries that Netflix’s best days have passed.

+Now that Netflix is growing again, it will be aiming to accelerate the momentum with its first ad-supported plan that debuts in the U.S. and 11 other markets in early November.
+The new option will cost $7 per month in the U.S., less than half the price for Netflix’s most popular $15.50-per-month plan without commercial interruptions.

+“Netflix still has a lot of room to grow and capture the share in a price-sensitive market,” Investing.com analyst Haris Anwar said in a sign of renewed optimism about the company’s prospects.